hagiwaratakayuki/dlogger/README.md

+# Develop Stoped

+This product develop stoped.
+Becouse I don't want to be stuck with the consequences of "COMMUNITY"'s slacking.
+If you truly uphold fairness and transparency, it is self-evident that there must be an easily accessible means of verification.

 # DLogger

 DLogger is a tool designed to provide transparency and accountability for individuals or organizations that require visibility into the audit results and operational logs of their smart contracts.
 With DLogger, you can conveniently access both the audit results and the operational logs of your smart contracts through a single URL.